Practice Professor and Director of Transnational Legal Clinic, University of Pennsylvania Law School

 Originally from Mexico City, she grew up in Denver, Colorado and speaks English, French, and Spanish.

-As a union, labor, and plaintiff’s employment lawyer, Laurie has litigated cases at the state and federal level in areas including ERISA, constitutional challenges to employment practices, the ADA, FMLA, and Title VII employment discrimation.
+As a union, labor, and plaintiff’s employment lawyer, Laurie has litigated cases at the state and federal level in areas including ERISA, constitutional challenges to employment practices, the ADA, FMLA, and Title VII employment discrimination.
 A tireless advocate for the labor movement, she established her own firm, Burgess Law Offices, P.C. in Chicago in 2008, representing public and private sector unions in traditional labor law matters and litigating civil rights cases in federal and state court.
-In December 2013, Laurie joined the California Teachers Association as in-house counsel, where she continues to advocate on behalf of union members.
-Laurie currently serves Union Chair of the ABA’s Labor and Employment Subcommittee on Immigration and is an Executive Committee member of the NLG Labor and Employment Committee.
+In December 2013, Laurie joined the California Teachers Association as in-house counsel, where she advocated on behalf of union members.
+Laurie currently serves as co-editor of the ABA’s Labor and Employment newsletter.
 She has also served on the Board of Directors of the AFL-CIO Labor Lawyers Committee.

 Director, Latino Policy Center